Tax Lates Leads

 Tax Lates.
 So what happens when a property owner fails to pay their taxes?

 Every county has a Treasurer who is responsible for collecting and tracking the payment of these property taxes.
 When people don’t pay their taxes, the Treasurer’s Office will create a running list of delinquent tax notices.

-When a property owner fails to pay their taxes, their name will be added to this list.
+When a property owner fails to pay their taxes, their name will be added to the tax late list in Arizona, California, Florida, Georgia, PA, Texas, Virginia and United States major areas.
 Once they’re on this list, and when enough time has passed, the county will force tax foreclosure.
 Regardless of how much money an owner may have invested in their property, they will lose the entire property.

 Tax foreclosure works a bit differently in every state, so it’s important to understand the rules wherever you’re working.
 The properties being auctioned off at the tax sale are not the ones we’re interested in.
 Why?
 Because by the time a property has been foreclosed on and put it up for auction – it’s too late.
 The typical investor will have to bid against dozens of other hungry buyers with some serious competition.
 In many cases, these auctions can spiral out of control, with bidding wars that push the price of any good property far beyond its actual market value… and if you’re someone who needs to find a good deal, this is a problem.
 Now – is it possible to get good deals at a tax sale?

 When you have to fight against dozens of competitors, you don’t have an unfair advantage and you’re not in a position of power.
 I’ve learned the hard way that when you’re not able to call all the shots and play the game by your rules – there is a much higher likelihood that you’ll walk away empty-handed and/or make some really stupid decisions.

 For a number of reasons – I’ve found that the tax sale model just doesn’t work.